 - 2 small green pears or 225 gm or 7.90 oz of peeled and evenly chopped pear*

-- 25 grams or .90 oz or ¼ cup of blanched and roughly chopped almonds
+- 25 grams or .90 oz or 1/4 cup of blanched and roughly chopped almonds

-- 50-100 grams or just under ½ cup of seedless raisins**
+- 50-100 grams or just under 1/2 cup of seedless raisins**

-- ½ Tablespoon of ground Mexican cinnamon (canela), to start and adjust to taste
+- 1/2 Tablespoon of ground Mexican cinnamon canela to start and adjust to taste

-- ¼ teaspoon of ground clove, to start
+- 1/4 teaspoon of ground clove to start

-- ½ teaspoon of dried oregano (to start but REMEMBER A little goes a LONG way)
+- 1/2 teaspoon of dried oregano to start but REMEMBER A little goes a LONG way

-- ½ teaspoon dried thyme
+- 1/2 teaspoon dried thyme

-- 1 Tablespoon of fine sea salt, start with half then gradually add more as desired
+- 1 Tablespoon of fine sea salt start with half then gradually add more as desired

-- 1 teaspoon of ground black pepper, to start
+- 1 teaspoon of ground black pepper to start

-- !Nogada or Walnut Sauce
+Ingredients for Nogada or Walnut Sauce

-- 120 grams or 4.25 oz of walnuts (buy the absolute freshest available to you & peeled if possible)
+- 120 grams or 4.25 oz of walnuts buy the absolute freshest available to you & peeled if possible

-- one small can or around 1 cup of media crema or substitute with full fat milk***
+- one small can or around 1 cup of ]media crema or substitute with full fat milk***

 - 100 grams or 3.5 oz mild and plain goat cheese

-- ¼ to ½ teaspoon fine sea salt, this will depend on how salty cheese is (I used ½)
+- 1/4 to 1/2 teaspoon fine sea salt this will depend on how salty cheese is I used 1/2

-- ½ teaspoon of granulated sugar
+- 1/2 teaspoon of granulated sugar

-- pinch of ground black pepper, optional
+- pinch of ground black pepper optional

-- 134 grams or 1 cup or 4.75 oz of pomegranate seeds (I used 2 small pomegranates for this)
+- 134 grams or 1 cup or 4.75 oz of pomegranate seeds I used 2 small pomegranates for this

-- finely chopped parsley leaves, amount will depend on your like or dislike of parsley
+- finely chopped parsley leaves amount will depend on your like or dislike of parsley

-- Bring the water to nearly a boil then pour in the lime juice and the soy sauce give it a stir then carefully add the dry TVP granules.
+- Bring the water to a boil then pour in the lime juice and the soy sauce give it a stir then carefully add the dry TVP granules.

 - Heat the oil in a large pan and once hot add the onion, saute until soft and translucent, about 5 to 8 minutes.
 Next add the garlic and saute for 2 minutes, stirring often.
 Now add the drained TVP and stir to combine the onion and garlic into it.
 Mix in the bits of peach and allow to cook for about 5 minutes, then add the apple and cook another 5 minutes.
 Now add in the almond bits, raisins, and all of the spices from the filling ingredients list.
 Give the mixture a very good stir and cook for 5 minutes.
 Now add the pear and cook under medium heat for a further 15 minutes.
 At this time if the mixture starts to stick to the pan you may add a little bit of water or vegetable broth to prevent it from burning and just until the fruits release some of their juices.
 Give the filling mixture a taste and if needed adjust the seasoning if desired.
 Remove from heat.

-- Pour the media crema or milk or cream into the blender then add in the walnut bits and a little splash of milk or water to help get the blender going, blend until the walnuts have completely broken down.
-Next add the goat cheese and blend until it is well incorporated into the sauce -- if needed add a little more milk to the blender in order to achieve a smooth and creamy sauce .
-Leave the blender as is and you’ll return to it in a few minutes.
+- Pour the media crema or milk or cream into the blender then add in the walnut bits and a little splash of milk or water to help get the blender going.
+Blend until the walnuts have completely broken down.
+Next add the goat cheese and blend until it is well incorporated into the sauce — if needed add a little more milk to the blender in order to achieve a smooth and creamy sauce .
+Add a pinch of ground black pepper and fine sea salt to your taste (I added the 1/2 teaspoon), and the 1/2 teaspoon of sugar then blend again for about 2 minutes.
+Now taste the walnut sauce and if needed add more sugar or salt to it if desired.
+Pour the sauce into a large bowl and set aside.

-- TO SERVE: Traditionally it is only one stuffed pepper per person.
-Carefully place one on a plate and fill it with the warmed up filling.
-Drizzle a generous amount of the walnut sauce over the stuffed pepper, then sprinkle some pomegranate seeds and lastly some finely chopped parsley.
-Serve immediately.
-Traditionally the pepper is served alone, but if you’d like some plain white rice may be added as an accompaniment.
+- Traditionally the pepper is served alone, but if you’d like some plain white rice may be added as an accompaniment.
 I prefer the alone method and find that the rice is unnecessary, but it is up to you.
-Lastly, I quite enjoy a glass of dry or fruity red wine with this meal -- beer is not recommended.
+Lastly, I quite enjoy a glass of dry or fruity red wine with this meal — beer is not recommended.